Research Opportunities by Department

 Original undergraduate research in the Department of Anthropology is usually done in the context of the senior honors thesis and independent study courses.
 Many upper-level courses such as the Advanced Topic seminars also provide opportunities for research.

 Research opportunities can be built into and around the experience of studying abroad, for example, through the department’s summer program in Malawi.
 The Anthropology Department Undergraduate Research Grant supports original research for undergraduate majors going into their junior or senior years, and students have used the grant to conduct research in the U.S. and overseas, which typically culminates in an independent study project or an honors thesis.
 Students have also used Barth-Crapsey Undergraduate Research Awards and participation in the McNair Program as resources for pursuing summer research projects, and some students have pursued independent and original ethnographic research as Senior Scholars.
-In 2001, two students organized an on campus conference to showcase undergraduate research and to celebrate the centennial of famous American cultural anthropologist Margaret Mead.
 For a complete list of opportunities, please see the department's Undergraduate Research Funding page.

 The academic culture in Anthropology is centered about the individual investigator and students are encouraged to develop and pursue independent projects as they work their way through the Anthropology curriculum.
 Opportunities to pursue team projects are available in ANT 227, Local and Global Market Research.